-The following table shows certain information with respect to the compensation of all non-employee directors of the Company for the fiscal year ended December 31, 2015:
+The following table shows certain information with respect to the compensation of all non-employee directors of the Company for the fiscal year ended December 31, 2016:

-Fees paid in Director cash (1) Optio n awards (2) Total Martin Vogelbaum \$ 80,000 \$ 80,659 \$160,659 Dean Slagel \$ 35,000 \$ 80,659 \$115,659 Harrison M. Bains, Jr. \$ 50,000 \$ 80,659 \$130,659 Jeffrey Ives, Ph.D. \$ 47,500 \$ 80,659 \$128,159
+Fees paid in Director cash (1) Optio n awards (2) Total Martin Vogelbaum \$ 82,500 \$ 50,145 \$132,645 Dean Slagel \$ 35,000 \$ 50,145 \$ 85,145 Harrison M. Bains, Jr. \$ 50,000 \$ 50,145 \$100,145 Jeffrey Ives, Ph.D. \$ 47,500 \$ 50,145 \$ 97,645

 - (1) This column includes the annual fees paid to all non-employee directors for their service on the Board of Directors as well as for their committee membership and chairmanship.
-See "Board of Directors and Corporate Governance-Information Regarding Committees of the Board of Directors" above for more information regarding committee membership. - (2) The amounts disclosed in this column represent the aggregate grant date fair value of the stock options granted, computed in accordance with FASB ASC Topic 718, using the valuation methodology for equity awards set forth in Note 15 of our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015.
-The options granted to Mr. Vogelbaum, Mr. Slagel, Dr. Ives and Mr. Bains have an exercise price per share of \$9.94 and were granted on June 8, 2015 in connection with our 2015 Annual Meeting of Stockholders. - The options described in the table above vest on the one year anniversary of the grant date, subject to the director's continued service as a director through such date.
-As of December 31, 2015, the following number of stock options were held by our non-employee directors: Mr. Vogelbaum, 33,500, none of which were vested and immediately exercisable; Mr. Slagel, 33,500, 20,000 of which were vested and immediately exercisable; and Dr. Ives, 33,500, none of which were vested and immediately exercisable.
+See "Information Regarding the Board of Directors and its Committees-Information Regarding Committees of the Board of Directors" above for more information regarding committee membership. - (2) The amounts disclosed in this column represent the aggregate grant date fair value of the stock options granted, computed in accordance with FASB ASC Topic 718, using the valuation methodology for equity awards set forth in Note 14 of our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016.
+The options granted to Mr. Vogelbaum, Mr. Slagel, Dr. Ives and Mr. Bains have an exercise price per share of \$5.32 and were granted on June 15, 2016 in connection with our 2016 Annual Meeting of Stockholders. - The options described in the table above vest on the one-year anniversary of the grant date, subject to the director's continued service as a director through such date.
+As of December 31, 2016, 48,500 stock options were held by each of our non-employee directors, of which 33,500 were vested and immediately exercisable.

 Directors who are also full-time officers or employees of Cara do not receive any additional compensation for serving as directors.
 Therefore, Dr. Chalmers, the Company's Chief Executive Officer and a director of the Company, does not receive any additional compensation for his service as a director.
-Dr. Chalmers' compensation as an executive officer is set forth above under "Compensation of Named Executive Officers-2015 Summary Compensation Table."
+Dr. Chalmers' compensation as an executive officer is set forth above under "Compensation of Named Executive Officers-2016 Summary Compensation Table."

-Prior to the Company's initial public offering, which was completed in 2014, the Company did not pay cash retainers or other compensation with respect to service on the Company's Board of Directors, except for reimbursement of direct expenses incurred in connection with attending meetings of the board or committees.
 In January 2014, the Company's Board of Directors approved a non-employee director compensation policy which became effective upon the completion of the Company's initial public offering.
-In March 2015, the Board of Directors, upon recommendation of the Compensation Committee, adjusted the compensation payable under the policy, effective as of January 1, 2015, to bring the cash and equity compensation in line with the non-employee director compensation of a peer group of companies.
+In March 2016, the Board of Directors, upon recommendation of the Compensation Committee, adjusted the compensation payable under the policy, effective as of January 1, 2016, to bring the cash and equity compensation in line with the non-employee director compensation of a peer group of companies.

 Under the Company's director compensation policy, the Company will pay each of the Company's non-employee directors a cash retainer for service on its Board of Directors and for service on each committee on which the director is a member.
 These retainers are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on the Company's Board of Directors.

-The retainers paid during 2015 to non-employee directors for service on the Company's Board of Directors and for service on each committee of its Board of Directors on which the director is a member were as follows:
+The retainers paid during 2016 to non-employee directors for service on the Company's Board of Directors and for service on each committee of its Board of Directors on which the director is a member were as follows:

-nber Annual Service Retainer Chairman Additional Annual Service Retainer
+nber Annual Service Retainer Annı Chairman Additional Annual Service Retainer

 Board of Directors \$ 35,000 \$ 20,000(1)

 Audit Committee \$ 7,500 \$ 7,500

-Compensation Committee \$ 5,000 \$ 5,000
+Compensation Committee \$ 5,000 \$ 7,000

-Nominating and Corporate Governance Committee \$ 3,750 \$ 3,750
+Nominating and Corporate Governance Committee \$ 3,750 \$ 4,250